 - Sets forth the general policy of CDRH with respect to internal differences of opinion related to regulatory decisions;

 - Explains the Center’s procedure for resolving such differences of opinion; and

 - Defines the roles and responsibilities of Center staff in this process.

 As described in the document, if a Center staff member believes it is necessary to pursue higher-level consideration of a regulatory decision in which he or she is involved, he or she should document his or her views in a memorandum and place it in the administrative file related to the matter.
 The manager reviewing the matter should discuss the issue with the parties involved and attempt to facilitate a resolution.
 If the parties still cannot reach a resolution, the manager should consider the recommendations and evidence shared and make a decision.
 Efforts should be made to resolve internal differences of opinion at the lowest organizational level possible.
 However, if a staff member involved in a disagreement is dissatisfied with the managerial decision, he or she may appeal for further review at a higher level.
 The document sets forth clear expectations for documentation at each point in the process of resolving a difference of opinion.

-This guidance document, published in 1998, provides brief descriptions of processes that external stakeholders may use to request review or appeals of FDA decisions and actions concerning medical devices.
+This guidance document provides brief descriptions of processes that external stakeholders may use to request review or appeals of FDA decisions and actions concerning medical devices.
 The guidance outlines factors to consider in deciding which process is the most appropriate for a particular situation, and possible uses of each process.

 This guidance document, published in 2000, suggests ways to resolve certain "least burdensome" issues, including contacting the CDRH Ombudsman to facilitate a resolution.